All Grant Opportunities

 Grants are available to registered 501(c)(3) nonprofits and tax-exempt public service agencies for projects that serve veterans and their families, and improve the physical health of their communities.
 Total funding: ~$16 million/yr.
 Deadline: Ongoing.

 North American Pollinator Protection Campaign.
 Supports research to improve the health of honey bees.
 Total funding: $30,000/yr.
-Deadline: Late fall.
+Deadline: closed.

 Supports more balanced, forward-looking housing policies that acknowledge the importance of affordable rental housing and the role that various attributes of housing may play in promoting strong, resilient families and vibrant communities.
 Total funding: ~$150 million.
 Deadline: Ongoing.